 How is HPV spread?

-- Vaginal, oral, or anal sex HPV can be spread even if there are no symptoms.
+- Through vaginal, oral, or anal sex: HPV can be spread even if there are no symptoms.
 This means you can get HPV from someone who has no signs or symptoms.

-- Genital touching A man does not need to ejaculate (come) for HPV to spread.
+- From genital touching: A man does not need to ejaculate (come) for HPV to spread.
 HPV can also be passed between women who have sex with women.

-- Childbirth from a woman to her baby
+- During Childbirth from a woman to her baby

 What are the signs and symptoms of HPV?

 Most people with HPV do not have any symptoms.
 This is one reason why women need regular Pap tests.
 Experts recommend that you get your first Pap test at age 21.
 The Pap test can find changes on the cervix caused by HPV.
 If you are a woman between ages 30 and 65, your doctor might also do an HPV test with your Pap test every five years.
 This is a DNA test that detects most types of HPV.

 How can I prevent HPV?